What Happens to Old People Who Don’t Save for Retirement?

 Mindset applies to retirement just like it does to everything else in life.
 A positive mindset will bring contentment and abundance.
 Thoughts of fear bring an unpleasant retirement experience into reality.

-I don’t know of anyone who has played the game of life and had it turn out exactly as they had planned.
+Do you know anyone who has played the game of life and had it turn out exactly as planned?
+It’s reasonable to presume that your retirement will be a bit different than expected.

 However, if you embrace change, have a positive approach to “old age”, and do some spiritual work on your attitude about money, you’re likely to make it through okay.

-If you would like some practical solutions to what to do if you haven’t saved for retirement, please check out the related articles below.
+If you would like some practical solutions for retirement planning, please check out the related articles below.

 Related Articles You May Like: